Houston Texans Fantasy Preview: Nico Collins Is Easy, the Rest of Houston Is Where Drafts Get Tricky

 That is the scoring-format tell.
 Full PPR asks you to live with more uncertainty.
 Half-PPR and standard make the price cleaner.

 The other reason not to oversell him is Marks.
-He is not a co-headliner, but he is on the board at RB38 and 143rd overall in PPR, then RB33 and 93rd overall in half-PPR. team-rosters.json lists him as a 25-year-old in his second NFL season.
+He is not a co-headliner, but he is on the board at RB38 and 143rd overall in PPR, then RB33 and 93rd overall in half-PPR.
+He is a 25-year-old in his second NFL season.
 That is enough draftable depth to keep me from calling Montgomery a locked-in touch hog.

 So the practical Houston running back take is this: Montgomery is the back to draft, but draft him like a useful RB2 or flex, not like Houston just handed him the whole offense.